cduta/connect/README.md

 # Connect

-# Goal of the Game
+# Goal of the Game ✓
-Connect all so there are no open ends
+Connect the lines without open ends.

+# Secondary goal (✓)
+If you cannot connect all lines without open ends, you can connect all into a single shape.

 # Controls
 Movement       : Numpad (12346789) or Arrow Keys